 If you haven’t figured this out, I’m a very, very paranoid person.
 Contents fragile once damaged.

-This is an oddly specific scenario and not likely, but I can imagine that there would be other scenarios, difficult to foresee until you get bit once or twice.
+The example above is an oddly specific scenario.
+It’s not likely, but I can imagine that there would be other scenarios, difficult to foresee or even generalize to put into words – until you get bit once or twice.
 More to the point, any problems that arise would distract from your duties as a politician.
 But, if you have significant assets, then you probably already have people you trust who help you run the show.

 Investing in Specific Industries Invites Problems

 As much as people like to accuse politicians of scheming to get rich, career politicians will stay away from large investments, especially conflicts of interest.
 It opens you up for attacks.
 Investments in some industries are riskier than others, like those which allocate extensive resources towards lobbying.

 It really depends on the industry in which you are invested and the role you play in the business.
 If you have significant assets in some industries, this could be an advantage if you find the incentives that motivate your actions line up with the people you support.
 This is a challenge if you’re heavily invested in some faceless megacorp.
 That’s just not relatable.

 However, if you are heavily invested in real estate and especially commercial real estate, you’ll find that your incentives line up with much of your support.
 While Trump has a much, much larger asset portfolio than the average joe, he has a lot of support from the middle class and small business owners.
 These people care about the value of real estate just as much as Trump.